pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

     -   Make changes as necessary for target release

--   Review Release Notes for areas to test (at least both Chapters 1 and 2, for all applicable Black Duck versions).
+-   Review Release Notes for areas to test (at least both Chapters 1 and 2, for all applicable Black Duck versions that will be spanned by this Black Duck upgrade event).

     -   Create Test Cases for the functionality that you will use or may impact your use

--   Review issues opened with Synopsys (or recent issues not tracked yet) and determine if any may be fixed in the target release
+-   Review issues opened with Synopsys (or recent issues not tracked yet) and determine if any may be fixed in the target release.

-    -   Create Test Cases for the functionality that you will use or may impact your use
+    -   Create Test Cases for the functionality that you will use or may impact your use.

--   Review Scripts based on Black Duck APIs
+-   Review Scripts based on Black Duck APIs.

-    -   Create Test Cases to verify that interface is still working the same way after the upgrade
+    -   Create Test Cases to verify that interface is still working the same way after the upgrade.

 **Document Database/API Connections**
 -------------------------------------

-It is important to see what connections are made between the various tools that may interact with the Black Duck Database and/or REST API.
+It is important for the Customer know unequivocally what connections are made, by Customer users, between the various tools that may interact with the Black Duck Database and/or REST API.
-These will be used during the upgrade to minimize impact to the database and server.
+These connections will need to be blocked during the upgrade, to minimize impact to the database and server.

 Customer to create an inventory of all the different kinds of Black